 Today I welcome the lovely Jackie from Happy Hooligans who shares with us her wonderful Puffy Paint recipe and Puffy Paint Project for Valentine’s Day.
 Make these adorable DIY Puffy Paint hearts as Valentine’s Day Cards or string them up into a beautiful garland.
 Puffy Paint is something that I have NOT yet done with my kids, but I know we NEED To change this soon.
 It just looks so irresistible and fun!
 Over to Jackie and her Puffy Paint how to!
 More wonderful Valentines Day Cards for Kids here!
+This is also a wonderful Valentines Day Activity for Preschool!

 A big thanks to Maggy for inviting me to participate in Red Ted Art’s “31 Days of Love” series.
 I’m Jackie from Happy Hooligans, and I write about all the art, crafts and play activities that take place here in my small home daycare.
 We love craft-time here at Happy Hooligans, and there’s no better time to get crafty than when there’s a holiday approaching.
 Valentines’ Day is one of our favourites!
 Today I’m excited to share one of our coolest homemade paint techniques with you.
 We’re using our easy 3-ingredient puffy paint recipe to create Puffy Paint Hearts which you can use to make cards, garlands and other Valentines decorations.